-2.6A For firms using the Standardised Approach for credit risk, CRR Article 235(1) allows firms to recognise guarantees qualifying as unfunded credit protection under Part Three, Title II, Chapter 4 (Credit risk mitigation) of the CRR by substituting the risk weight of an obligor with the risk weight of a guarantor, for the protected amount of the exposure.
+Credit risk mitigation: guarantees qualifying as unfunded credit protection the risk weight of a guarantor, for the protected amount of the exposure.
 Firms are expected to assess whether a full substitution of the risk weight of the guarantor is warranted or not.
 As part of this assessment, firms should consider the risk that, notwithstanding fulfilment of eligibility criteria under Pillar 1 for qualifying guarantees, the credit protection could in practice become ineffective due to any reason other than the default of the guarantor and evidence this assessment within its ICAAP document.
 As part of this consideration, the PRA expects firms to consider in particular the: